 Actual: 212 km.
 Highland Grove to Peterborough.

 Both of us woke up before sunrise, feeling well-rested.
 This time we planned to leave by 6 am and enjoy some hills for breakfast.
-Since Highland Grove was a little off track, we decided to make our own route to Tory Hill (25 km), which joined up with the COLT.
+Since Highland Grove was a little off track, we made our own route to Tory Hill (25 km), which joined up with the COLT.
 When we got to Tory Hill, Sunneva and I split ways.
-I was determined to finish the loop and she was sensible and took a direct path back, keeping in mind that her priority was Crank the Shield coming up.
+I was determined to finish the loop, and she was sensible and took a direct path back, keeping in mind that her priority was Crank the Shield coming up.

 I had another 35 km of hills to go before I reached Haliburton.
-My favourite part of this section was coming across Unicorn Road - how awesome is that?
+My favourite part of this section was coming across Unicorn Road.
 A gravel road close to Haliburton that had some good technical sections.
 Although it was a holiday Monday, the Foodland in town was open - pleasant surprise.
 I thought I was going to have to get creative with some meals.
-I stocked up on water, baked goods, bananas, pepperoni sticks, chocolate bars and gummies.
+I stocked up on water, baked goods, bananas, pepperoni sticks, chocolate bars, and gummies.
 I was set for the day.

 After the grocery store, I told myself that my ride was really just beginning - time to reset.
-I knew that the section from Haliburton to Kinmount had some more sand, but I wasn't too worried, nothing could be worse than the day before.
+I knew that the section from Haliburton to Kinmount had some more sand, but I wasn't too worried.
+Nothing could be worse than the day before.
 I kept my spirits high by singing along to music coming from my cellphone speaker in my back pocket.
-I was surprised with the ATVers on the Haliburton County Trail - every single driver slowed down for me and most even pulled over and stopped and waited for me to pass.
+The ATVers on the Haliburton County Trail surprised me- every single driver slowed down for me and most even pulled over and stopped and waited for me to pass.
 It was great!